Djibouti: Demographics

-Djibouti has a population of about 921,804 inhabitants.
+Djibouti had a population of 1,066,809 inhabitants at the Census held on 20 May 2024.
 It is a multiethnic country.
 The local population grew rapidly during the latter half of the 20th century, increasing from about 69,589 in 1955 to around 869,099 by 2015.
 The two largest ethnic groups native to Djibouti are the Somalis (60%) and the Afar (35%).
-The Somali clan component is mainly composed of the Issa, followed by the Gadabuursi and the Isaaq.
+The Somali clan component is mainly composed of the Issa (who make up 33%), followed by the Gadabuursi (15–20%) and the Isaaq (13.3-20%).
 The remaining 5% of Djibouti's population primarily consists of Yemeni Arabs, Ethiopians and Europeans (French and Italians).
 Approximately 76% of local residents are urban dwellers; the remainder are pastoralists.
 Djibouti also hosts a number of immigrants and refugees from neighboring states, with Djibouti City nicknamed the "French Hong Kong in the Red Sea" due to its cosmopolitan urbanism.
 Djibouti's location on the eastern coast of Africa makes it a hub of regional migration, with Somalis, Yemenis, and Ethiopians traveling through the country en route to the Gulf and northern Africa.
 Djibouti has received a massive influx of migrants from Yemen.

 Languages

 Djibouti is a multilingual nation.
-The majority of local residents speak Somali (524,000 speakers) and Afar (306,000 speakers) as first languages.
-These idioms are the mother tongues of the Somali and Afar ethnic groups, respectively.
+The majority of local residents speak Somali (60%) and Afar (35%) as first languages.
+They are the mother tongues of the Somali and Afar ethnic groups, respectively.
 Both languages belong to the larger Afroasiatic Cushitic family.
 Northern Somali is the main dialect spoken in the country and in neighbouring Somaliland, in contrast to Benadiri Somali which is the main dialect spoken in Somalia.
 There are two official languages in Djibouti: Arabic and French.

 Arabic is of religious importance.
 In formal settings, it consists of Modern Standard Arabic.
 Colloquially, about 59,000 local residents speak the Ta'izzi-Adeni Arabic dialect, also known as Djibouti Arabic.
 French serves as a statutory national language.
 It was inherited from the colonial period, and is the primary language of instruction.
 Around 17,000 Djiboutians speak it as a first language.
 Immigrant languages include Omani Arabic (38,900 speakers), Amharic (1,400 speakers), and Greek (1,000 speakers).